briholt100/ExData_Plotting1/README.md

 All .PNG images are located in the images folder of repository.

+#### A comment to peer reviewers

+    When I create the plots on my screen, they look very close to the images created by Dr. Peng.
+Even the last plot with 4 individual plots.

+    But when I look at what is produced by my github repo, the images have changed.

+    Based on this comment: https://class.coursera.org/exdata-010/forum/thread?thread_id=94#comment-259
+    I've decided that my images are correct enough for the purposes of this assignment.
+Of course, it's up to you to decide.
+Please take a look at what the screen produces before deciding I should get zero.

 #Warning:
 I did not read the data using fread, instead, I just read the whole data into a table.
 This may take a lot of processing time.